ntueeenotes/ntueeenotes/README.md

 - **Platform-Specific Preparation**:
   - For OASIS-based tests: Spam OASIS practice questions until you're consistently scoring well
   - For traditional paper exams: Focus on tutorial questions and practice papers
+- **Year 4 modules**: Year 1–3 notes circulate widely online, but Year 4 power electives are significantly harder to find.
+The materials in this archive cover the full Year 4 power & clean energy specialisation track, including the labour-intensive PLECS simulations for EE4524.

 ## Disclaimer